elastic/kibana/rfcs/text/0014_api_documentation.md

 and does not also export `AnInterface`, this will be a broken link in the docs system.

-Until we have better ci tools to catch these mistakes, developers will need to export every referenced type.
+Until we have better CI tools to catch these mistakes, developers will need to export every referenced type.

 ## Avoid `Pick` pattern